LarsND/Ask-Bing-AI-API/README.md

 Once the script is running, users can send POST requests to http://127.0.0.1:5000/ with the following JSON data:

     "prompt": The prompt/question to send to the Bing AI API.
 This is required.
     "filtered": A boolean flag indicating whether or not to filter the response.
-This is optional and defaults to 1.
     "conversation_id": A string that identifies a particular conversation.
 If not provided, a new conversation ID will be generated.
 This is optional.

 Example request: